TRENDMizzou/TREND-manual/doc/manual/manual.md

 * #### Description

   `trendreconstruct.exe` rebuilds the original 2D measurements using the first
-     N principal components or the Nth principal component obtained from the main script.
+     N principal components or the N<sup>th</sup> principal component obtained from the main script.
 The script `trendreconstruct.exe` requires that the `--reconstruct` option be turned on when using `trendmain.exe`.
 Normally `trendmain.exe` will not save the files needed for PCA reconstruction unless